dineshrajdhanapathyDD/week-5-Thanjavur-Talkmate/DEPLOYMENT.md

 ### 3. Environment Variables

+**For Vercel Dashboard:**
-Set these in your Vercel project dashboard:
+Set these environment variables directly in your Vercel project dashboard (not in vercel.json):

 ```env
 AI_PROVIDER=groq